Period Sources of Printed Music for Cittern

 Secondo Libro D'Intavolatura di Citara

-Vincenti, G. 1602 Venetia: Giacomo Vincenti 6c. diatonic* Italian tab. * Tablature is for a "strictly" diatonic instrument (i.e. no partial frets in chromatic positions), but uses asterisks to indicate chromatic notes between the diatonic frets.
+Vincenti, G. 1602 Venetia: Giacomo Vincenti 6-course diatonic* cittern Italian tab. * Tablature is for a "strictly" diatonic instrument (i.e. no partial frets in chromatic positions), but uses asterisks to indicate chromatic notes between the diatonic frets.
 The tablature system appears to be an attempt to fit later music to a more archaic(?) instrument.

 Does the fact that this is a "secondo libro" indicate that there had been a previous book for cittern by Vincenti?